Speculative Fiction With A Historical Twist

 black and white head shot Kathy L. Brown

 Welcome to award-winning speculative fiction author Kathy L. Brown’s official home page!
-I’m thrilled you dropped by and hope you enjoy your visit.
+I’m glad you dropped by and hope you enjoy your visit.
 Read my blog, check out my news, or do a little shopping.
 If you’re curious about me, click here, or my mission, click here.
 I’m on the usual social media: Facebook: @kbKathylbrown, Threads: @kathylbrownwrites, and Instagram: kathylbrownwrites.
 Now on Blue Sky: @KathyLBrownWrites.bsky.social, Tumblr: kathylbrownwrites, and Substack: @kathylbrown378495.
-However, my mailing list is the best way to stay in touch. (title quote from “Sonnet 98” by Master Will)
+However, my mailing list is the best way to stay in touch.

 Here’s the media kit!